andrew/ultimate-awesome/README.md

 - [Awesome-Jailbreak-on-LLMs](https://github.com/yueliu1999/Awesome-Jailbreak-on-LLMs) - Awesome-Jailbreak-on-LLMs is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
 It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-recursion-schemes](https://github.com/passy/awesome-recursion-schemes) - Resources for learning and using recursion schemes.
 - [awesome-pretrained-stylegan2](https://github.com/justinpinkney/awesome-pretrained-stylegan2) - A collection of pre-trained StyleGAN 2 models to download .
-- [awesome-datahoarding](https://github.com/simon987/awesome-datahoarding) - List of data-hoarding related tools.
 - [awesome-transformers-in-medical-imaging](https://github.com/fahadshamshad/awesome-transformers-in-medical-imaging) - A collection of resources on applications of Transformers in Medical Imaging.
 - [awesome-sveltekit](https://github.com/janosh/awesome-sveltekit) - Awesome examples of SvelteKit in the wild.
 - [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
 - [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
 - [awesome-spring](https://github.com/ThomasVitale/awesome-spring) - A curated list of awesome books, tutorials, courses, and resources for the Spring framework ecosystem.
-- [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
 - [awesome-rices](https://github.com/zemmsoares/awesome-rices) - A curated list of awesome unix user rices!.
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
 - [dev-resources](https://github.com/marcelscruz/dev-resources) - A collaborative list of resources for developers.